MHawksworth/scaladbtest/README.markdown

 Table declarations start with an identifier like *country*, and are then followed by an immediate *:* character.

-From there, you can list a record for this table with *-*'s, followed by a comma separated list of name/values for the record's data.
+From there, you can list a record for this table with *-*, followed by a comma separated list of name/value pairs for the record's data as shown above.

 Whitespace is not important, so feel free to shape the syntax however you like.

+#### Inserting Multiple Records from the Same Table

+You can specify multiple records that belong to the same table by *-*'s, like
+this:

+    province:
+    - province_id: 1, name: "Alberta", country_id: 1
+    - province_id: 2, name: "British Columbia", country_id: 1
+    - province_id: 3, name: "Manitoba", country_id: 1

+See, you're already saving many characters compared to XML!

-## Numbers
+### Numbers

 Numbers can be represented with or without quotes.
 Most databases have no issues accepting '1' and converting it to the number 1, so you are free to